sous-chefs/aws/README.md

 ### default.rb

-This recipe is empty.
+This recipe includes an `instance_tags` helper method, which returns a dictionary of all the instance's AWS Resource tags.
 In previous releases it installed the aws-sdk gem, but this is now performed automatically in the providers.

 ### ec2_hints.rb